neuertlab/TrueProbes/README.md

 	UseRegularDNAExpression:[(0) use DNA expression from gene expression track in expression data, (1) set expression to 2 for DNA, default 1]
 	nullRNAcopynumber: [number of RNA copy when not using reference expression levels, default 100]
-	nullDNAcopynumber: [number of DNA copy number when not using reference expression levels, default 2]
+	nullDNAcopynumber: [number of DNA copy number when not using reference expression levels, default 2] TMM_LogRatioTrim:[when normalizing TPM expression data using TMM set log ratio trim threshold cutoff, default 0.3] TMM_SumTrim:[when normalizing TPM expression data using TMM set sum trim threshold cutoff, default 0.05] TMM_Acutoff:[when normalizing TPM expression data using TMM set A cutoff value, default -1e10] TMM_doWeighting:[when normalizing TPM expression data weight terms using inverse of approximate asymptotic variance of the M-values to account for genes with higher read counts having lower variance on log scale and more reliable mean estimation, default 1]

+Make Blast Database Settings:
+	Parse_seqids: [when making blastdb in software decision to parse sequence ids from fasta files as blastdb ids, useful for blastdbcmd sequence retrieval, default true]
+	Hash_index:[when making blastdb make sequence hash indexes leads to faster exact match retrieval but less accurate range matches, default false]

 BLAST Parameters:
 	evalue:[Expectation value cutoff, default 1000]